Please note: This is the policy for IELTS (Academic and General Training), you can find the UKVI cancellation and refund policy here.

 Cancelling your IELTS test

-Please note that refunds can take four to six weeks to process.
+- Note that refunds can take up to six weeks to process.

 You may be able to request for an exception to be made to the standard transfer or cancellation policies, with supporting evidence, in cases of:

 - serious medical conditions which prevent you from attending or performing normally on test day; as verified by a medical certificate from a qualified medical practitioner** (does not include minor illness such as a mild cold)

 - hardship/trauma – victim of crime, victim of a traffic accident

 - other forms of significant hardship